-In History, Philosophy and Liberal Studies, we strive to understand human existence.
+In History, Philosophy and Interdisciplinary Studies in the Humanities, we strive to understand human existence.
 We explore the past and the present, and consider what the future might hold.
 As a student of these disciplines, you develop skills in clear thinking, effective argumentation, cogent interpretation, and persuasive written and spoken communication.
-Combining study of the humanities with these 21st century skills, a degree in History, Philosophy or Liberal Studies is a strong complement to a major in the sciences or health professions.
+Combining study of the humanities with these 21st century skills, a degree in History, Philosophy or Interdisciplinary Studies in the Humanities is a strong complement to a major in the sciences or health professions.

 Maine Governor Janet Mills recently hosted a tea at the Blaine House to celebrate the 100 th anniversary of women’s suffrage.
 The ratification of the...